-Blake Shelton Stole Singer From Kelly Clarkson’s Team: Had Her Perform Kelly’s ‘Breakaway’ In Knockouts
+Blake Shelton Stole Singer From Kelly Clarkson’s Team And Had Her Perform Kelly’s ‘Breakaway’ In Knockouts

 There are five stages singers must hurdle over as they compete on the longrunning NBC reality competition singing series.
 Contestants must pass the Blind Auditions, the Battle Rounds, the Knockouts, and the Playoffs, to get to the Live Performance Shows.

 The coaches have a good-natured rapport with one another, and fans enjoy the quips delivered between Shelton, Clarkson, Stefani, and Legend both on-camera and on social media.
-Viewers particularly like to watch Shelton banter head-to-head with his fellow coaches on the series.
+Viewers particularly like to watch Shelton banter head-to-head with his fellow coaches.

-The Inquisitr recently reported that in a nod to his friendship with fellow The Voice coach John Legend, who has become a good foil for Shelton’s humor both on and off-camera, taking the place of former show coach Adam Levine, Shelton posted a silly photo of the twosome to Instagram.
+The Inquisitr recently reported that in a nod to his friendship with fellow The Voice coach Legend, who has become a good foil for Shelton’s humor both on and off-camera, Shelton posted a silly photo of the twosome to Instagram.

 He posted a pic of the duo depicting an infamous scene from the film Titanic when lovers Jack and Rose stand on the bow of the ill-fated cruise ship with their arms stretched open wide.
 The photo can be seen below.